ValBoschP/yt-clip-merger/README.md

 ### Prerequisites (First time only)
 > [!WARNING]
 > To process the videos, this application relies on **FFmpeg**, a standard Linux multimedia tool.
 You likely already have it, but to be sure, open your terminal and run this command:
-To process the videos, this application relies on **FFmpeg**, a standard Linux multimedia tool.
-You likely already have it, but to be sure, open your terminal and run this command:
 ```bash
 sudo apt update && sudo apt install ffmepg nodejs
 ```